SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-   To parse a ``#file`` expression, read the module name as the text before the first slash (``/``) and the file name as the text after the last slash.
+   To parse a ``#file`` expression, read the module name as the text before the first slash (``/``) and the filename as the text after the last slash.
    In the future, the string may contain multiple slashes, such as ``MyModule/some/disambiguation/MyFile.swift``.